derekarends/blockchain-developer-bootcamp-final-project/README.md

   - AssetContract deployed address and replace value for `AssetContractAddress`
   - LoanContract deployed address and replace value for `LoanContractAddress`
   - NFT deployed address replace value for `NFTAddress`
-- Finally run `yarn dev` to start the server
+- Finally run `yarn dev` to compile and to start the server(It may take a moment)

 ### Browser